This one pan sweet potato hash with eggs is an easy breakfast to have on hand. Make a batch and eat it all week - eggs are optional!

 - 1 large bell pepper, diced

-- 1 Tbsp of bacon grease or other fat of your choice
+- 1 tablespoon of bacon grease or other fat of your choice

 - In a large skillet, brown the breakfast sausage over medium heat.
 Set cooked sausage aside, leaving as much of the grease in the pan as possible.